Brazil: Private Antitrust Enforcement

-Market of hermetic compressors – Electrolux v Whirlpool (individual action)
+Hermetic compressors – Electrolux v Whirlpool (individual action)

 This precedent shows the risks involved in signing a settlement agreement with the obligation to plead guilty.
-Certainly, the court will have to clarify whether or not a guilty plea made before CADE (administrative sphere) can be used against the defendant in a judicial claim (another issue that has never been decided in an antitrust claim).
+Certainly, the court will have to clarify whether or not a guilty plea made before CADE (in the administrative sphere) can be used against the defendant in a judicial claim (another issue that has never been decided in an antitrust claim).
 Further, the court will probably give a hint on the applicability of the pass-on theory, as well as provide some guidance on standards to calculate damages.

-Market of industrial and medical gases (collective actions)
+Industrial and medical gases (collective actions)